nextflow-io/nextflow/docs/azure.rst

 1 - Create Batch account in Azure portal.
 Take note of the Batch account name and key.

-2 - Make sure to have a Azure blob storage account in the same location where the Batch account was created.
+2 - Make sure to have a Azure Blob Storage account in the same location where the Batch account was created.

 3 - Make sure your pipeline processes specifies one or more Docker containers by using the :ref:`process-container` directive.